UofTFIP/uoftfip.github.io/_posts/2018-01-01-Salehi-Ashkan.md

 ---
 layout: post
-title: "Rescuing the bisphenol A mediated dysregulation of the pro-opiomelanocortin gene with anti-inflammatory compounds in hypothalamic neurons"
+title: "E1.
+Rescuing the bisphenol A mediated dysregulation of the pro-opiomelanocortin gene with anti-inflammatory compounds in hypothalamic neurons"
 header-img: "img/banner.jpg"
 category: abstracts
 platform: "endo"